riccardolinares/typefully/README.md

 ## Inputs
 The action requires the following inputs:
-- `api-key`: Required.
+- `typefully-api-key`: Required.
 The API key for your Typefully account.
 - `content`: Required.
 The content you want to post to your social media accounts.
 - `threadify`: Content will be automatically split into multiple tweets.
 Default is false.
 - `share`: If true, returned payload will include a share_url.
 Default is true.